COVID-19 (Coronavirus) IgG Antibody, Spike, Semi-Quantitative Blood Test

 This test may be right for you if you:

-- Have been diagnosed with COVID-19, it has been at least 10 days since your diagnosis, and you want to know if you have antibodies.
+- Have never been diagnosed with COVID-19 and want to know if you have been previously exposed to the virus.

 Who should not get a COVID-19 antibody test?